vladcc/shawk/README.md

 awk scripts when no i/o is needed; i.e. functionality is tested rather than output.

+### awkson
+A json parser and editor.
+Parses json, calls a user defined function, the user can then use the usual awk functionality + a number of APIs provided by awkson to query, edit, and otherwise use the json object.
+The script itself provides its own documentation and examples.
+Doesn't quit on the first error, keeps the awk one-liner way of use, leverages the power of awklib.

 ### genbash
 Generates bash boilerplate which can parse short and/or long command line options.
 Useful when writing bash wrappers.